seejohnrun/seejohnrun.github.io/_posts/2012-01-10-imagemagick-listing-rgb-pixels.markdown

 $ cat cat.jpg | convert - -resize 4x4^ -extent 4x4+0+0 -gravity center -
 {% endhighlight %}

-This will take a picture of a pretty cat and resize it (in an equivelant matter to RMagick s <code>resize_to_fill</code> - which you can compare to how flickr.com displays photos) to 4x4 pixels.
+This will take a picture of a pretty cat and resize it (in an equivelant matter to RMagick's <code>resize_to_fill</code> - which you can compare to how flickr.com displays photos) to 4x4 pixels.

-That s all well and great, and we can use libraries like <code>RMagick</code> or perl s <code>Magick</code> to iterate through the pixels and perform other operations. <code>txt:-</code> lets us be more direct and work with what we want:
+That's all well and great, and we can use libraries like <code>RMagick</code> or perl's <code>Magick</code> to iterate through the pixels and perform other operations. <code>txt:-</code> lets us be more direct and work with what we want:

 {% highlight bash %}
 $ cat cat.jpg | convert - -resize 4x4^ -extent 4x4+0+0 -gravity center txt:-